-Primary and Secondary Schools The current school place planning model assumes an admission priority for children living within a catchment area but not all own admission authority schools give priority on this basis, instead for example, giving priority to siblings or children on faith grounds.
+The current school place planning model assumes an admission priority for children living within a catchment area but not all own admission authority schools give priority on this basis, instead for example, giving priority to siblings or children on faith grounds.
 Some may choose not to recognise a catchment area.

 HCC plans for new school provision are based on Published Admission Numbers in multiples of 30 where possible.
-When developing new schools, the model is for all- through primary provision, rather than separate infant and junior schools, for continuity of pupils' education.
+When developing new schools, the model is for all-through primary provision, rather than separate infant and junior schools, for continuity of pupils' education.
 While the aim is to achieve at least a 2fe school where possible, due to the government funding basis, smaller schools will be maintained where they continue to provide value for money and the quality of provision is high.

-Anticipated Solutions (see also Solutions Tables at Appendix 2) A number of private value for hickley and the quality of provision is high.
-A number of primary school expansions and new site requirements have been identified and the policies for particular specific sites will need to include reference to the need to make contributions towards the provision of additional places at particular schools as follows: Southleigh Strategic Site requires a 3fe school to allow for development up to the upper end of the range at 2,100 dwellings.
-Selangor Avenue and Long Copse Lane sites together will require another 0.5fe.
-There are no schools capable of expansion in the area, so the northern part of the catchment boundary may need to be adjusted to allow pupils from that part of Emsworth to access the new school planned for the Southleigh Strategic Development.
-Trosnant Schools have sufficient land to expand from 2fe to 3fe in the future if needed.
-Pedestrian and Cycle Improvements are needed to the Rusty Cutter Roundabout to allow pupils from the Forty Acres site to attend Bidbury schools (paid for by Transport for Cities fund and/or Developer) The infant and junior schools at Megham would need to expand further (30 places per year group i.e. by 1fe to 3fe) by September 2023 to accommodate new pupils from any further development in the area.
-The expansion of Morelands Primary School from 1.5fe to 2fe has been identified to provide for pupils arising from housing sites proposed in the area; land is available for a possible future expansion to 3fe.
-County Council Programmed School Expansions in Havant 2020-2024 are: 2023: Proposed new Berewood 1.5fe/2fe primary school 2025: Morelands Primary School (0.5fe expansion to 2fe) The County Council regularly updates its School Places Plan, setting out the identified need for additional mainstream school places in the primary and secondary sectors across Hampshire for the coming four years.
-The County Council will
+A number of primary school expansions and new site requirements have been identified and the policies for particular specific sites will need to include reference to the need to make contributions towards the provision of additional places at particular schools as follows:

+- Southleigh Strategic Site requires a 3fe school to allow for development up to the upper end of the range at 2,100 dwellings. - Selangor Avenue and Long Copse Lane sites together will require another 0.5fe.
+There are no schools capable of expansion in the area, so the northern part of the catchment boundary may need to be adjusted to allow pupils from that part of Emsworth to access the new school planned for the Southleigh Strategic Development. - Trosnant Schools have sufficient land to expand from 2fe to 3fe in the future if needed. - Pedestrian and Cycle Improvements are needed to the Rusty Cutter Roundabout to allow pupils from the Forty Acres site to attend Bidbury schools (paid for by Transport for Cities fund and/or Developer) - The infant and junior schools at Megham would need to expand further (30 places per year group i.e. by 1fe to 3fe) by September 2023 to accommodate new pupils from any further development in the area. - The expansion of Morelands Primary School from 1.5fe to 2fe has been identified to provide for pupils arising from housing sites proposed in the area; land is available for a possible future expansion to 3fe.

+County Council Programmed School Expansions in Havant 2020-2024 are:

+- 2023: Proposed new Berewood 1.5fe/2fe primary school - 2024: Mengham Infant & Junior Schools (1fe expansion to 3fe) dependent upon new housing being brought forward - 2025: Morelands Primary School (0.5fe expansion to 2fe)

+The County Council regularly updates its School Places Plan, setting out the identified need for additional mainstream school places in the primary and secondary sectors across Hampshire for the coming four years.
+The County Council will work with its family of schools' including community, voluntary aided, voluntary controlled, foundation, trust and academies to deliver the required additional school places.